tterb/PlayMusic/README.md

   Artwork of the song that's currently being played, as well as the status of both the *shuffle* and *repeat* features.
   The skin can now also display the lyrics (*if available*) of the current song by clicking the *i* icon.

-  **Update:** The skin now displays a launcher icon whenever GPMDP is inactive, which can be used to open the program
+  **Update:** The skin now displays a minimized icon whenever GPMDP is inactive, which can also be used to easily open the program
-  easily from your desktop, while also providing the skin a minimal footprint when not in use.
+  from your desktop.
   <br>
 *********************************************************************************************************